 Web Persephone: Synteny Matrix

-Select one of the tracks; then, select another map set and track for the Y-axis.
+Select one of the tracks for the Y-axis to display the dot plot.
 If you have selected a pair of Annotation tracks, the Synteny Matrix will display orthologs between them; if you have selected a pair of Marker tracks, the Synteny Matrix will display markers that are mapped to both tracks.

 For example, you could display a dot plot of all known orthologs between Sorghum (Sorghum v.3.1) and Corn (Zea mays AGPv4):